-This post is part of our Clojure In series, taking an in depth look at companies that have adopted Clojure from across Europe.
+This post is part of our Clojure In series, taking an in-depth look at companies across Europe who have adopted Clojure.
 In this article we look at uSwitch; a popular UK based online price-comparison website that allows users to compare prices for a range of products and services, simplifying and streamlining the switching process for consumers.

 Using Clojure from the Beginning

 uSwitch is a major supporter of the London Clojurian Community having used Clojure since it's early 1.0 days.
 They run regular coding dojos at their offices for newcomers to the language, and sponsor various community events and conferences (such as EuroClojure, ClojureBridge, and the Clojure Exchange).
 They frequently commit to open-source Clojure libraries and have also participated in the annual Clojure Cup.

 The revolution at uSwitch began in 2010 after the company was acquired by Forward Internet Group. uSwitch's .NET monolithic systems were strangled and subsequently replaced with a system of microservices, written in Clojure, Ruby, Go and more.

 As with the changes to technology, the organisation also transformed from being functionally structured to product-oriented; decoupling the business to make it more resilient and easier to scale.

 Microservices, the Monolith and Clojure